junyenle/Gab-Crawler/README.md

 Gab Crawler Written by Jun Yen Leung

-DESCRIPTION: Crawls and steals Gab network.
+DESCRIPTION: Crawls Gab network.
 Pushes to a database.
+Scrapes posts, users, follower/followees, metadata, etc. You can basically recreate a representation of the Gab network.

+WHAT IS GAB?

+Gab.ai is an "alt-right racist social network", in the words of the person who asked for this crawler.
+From this you can infer what type of research the data will be used for.

 INSTRUCTIONS: